-10.1 Has the insurer been granted any exemptions to the prohibited non-audit services provided by the certified independent public accountant requirements as allowed in Section 7H of the Annual Financial Reporting Model Regulation (Model Audit Rule), or substantially similar state law or regulation?
-Yes [] No [X] 10.2 If the response to 10.1 is yes, provide information related to this exemption: 10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
-Yes [] No [X] 10.4 If the response to 10.3 is yes, provide information related to this exemption: 10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws?
-Yes [X] No [] N/A [] 10.6 If the response to 10.5 is no or n/a, please explain 11.
-What is the name, address and affiliation (officer/employee of the reporting entity or actuary/consultant associated with an actuarial consulting firm) of the individual providing the statement of actuarial opinion/certification?
-Kevin P. Donnelly, Director of Actuarial Services of the Community and State division of United HealthCare Services, Inc., of which UnitedHealthCare Community Plan of Ohio, Inc. is an affiliate, 9800 Health Care Lane, Minnetonka, MN 55343
+10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
+Yes [] No [X] 10.4 If the response to 10.3 is yes, provide information related to this exemption:

+10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws?
+Yes [X] No [] N/A [] 10.6 If the response to 10.5 is no or n/a, please explain

-12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly?
-Yes [] No [X] 12.11 Name of real estate holding company 12.12 Number of parcels involved 0 12.13 Total book/adjusted carrying value \$ 0
+11. What is the name, address and affiliation (officer/employee of the reporting entity or actuary/consultant associated with an actuarial consulting firm) of the individual providing the statement of actuarial opinion/certification?
+Kevin P. Donnelly, Director of Actuarial Services of the Community and State division of United HealthCare Services, Inc., of which UnitedHealthCare Community Plan of Ohio, Inc. is an affiliate, 9800 Health Care Lane, Minnetonka, MN 55343 12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly?
+Yes [] No [X] 12.11 Name of real estate holding company 12.12 Number of parcels involved 0 12.13 Total book/adjusted carrying value \$ 0 12.2 If, yes provide explanation:

-12.2 If, yes provide explanation: 13.
-FOR UNITED STATES BRANCHES OF ALIEN REPORTING ENTITIES ONLY: 13.1 What changes have been made during the year in the United States manager or the United States trustees of the reporting entity?
+13. FOR UNITED STATES BRANCHES OF ALIEN REPORTING ENTITIES ONLY: 13.1 What changes have been made during the year in the United States manager or the United States trustees of the reporting entity?

 13.2 Does this statement contain all business transacted for the reporting entity through its United States Branch on risks wherever located?
 Yes [] No [] 13.3 Have there been any changes made to any of the trust indentures during the year?
 Yes [] No [] 13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
 Yes [] No [] N/A [] 14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
 Yes [X] No [] a.
 Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; b.
 Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity; c.
 Compliance with applicable governmental laws, rules and regulations; d.
 The prompt internal reporting of violations to an appropriate person or persons identified in the code; and e.
 Accountability for adherence to the code.
-14.11 If the response to 14.1 is No, please explain: 14.2 Has the code of ethics for senior managers been amended?
-Yes [] No [X] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
+14.11 If the response to 14.1 is No, please explain:

+14.2 Has the code of ethics for senior managers been amended?
+Yes [X] No [] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
+Non-material updates to the existing code.
+Amendments include expanding the communications section to cover marketing practices, adding a commitment to ethical marketing, defining intellectual property, and articulating our commitments to human rights, inclusion and diversity.
 14.3 Have any provisions of the code of ethics been waived for any of the specified officers?
 Yes [] No [X] 14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).

-ANNUAL STATEMENT FOR THE YEAR 2020 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2021 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES